abubakar20-02/LogoAdder-GUI-interface/README.md

 <br><br>
 <p>
- User can also drag and drop a directory instead of a file to process the entire directory
+ <h3>User can also drag and drop a directory instead of a file to process the entire directory</h3>
  <br>
  <h4>Using drag and drop for directory</h4>
  <img src="https://github.com/abubakar20-02/LogoAdder-GUI-interface/blob/master/gif/DragAndDropFile.gif">